-To see more images of big cats follow me @stevewinterphoto
+To explore more images of the #Africa follow @KenGeiger

 natgeo Photo by @ladzinski | The face of a warrior.
 This lion is 11 years old, battle worn and still holding strong.
 He’s held a solitary pride on the fringe of Kruger National Park for the last 5 years.
 It’s a place rich with lions meaning he’s faced countless battles to retain his Royal position as king of his territory.
 For a lone male to accomplish this is no easy task and in his time he’s reared dozens upon dozens of cubs.
 His face is a badge of honor in the lion world, hieroglyphs displaying a history of violent life at the top of the food chain.